adironene/NNDL-Project/yolov8/README.md

 - **Learning Rate**: 1e-3

 ## Usage
-To train the model, upload the directory to the working directory provided in Kaggle notebooks.
+To train and test the model, upload all the items in this directory to the working directory provided in the Kaggle notebooks.
 Enable the usage of a GPU.
 Install the required dependencies.
-Ensure the file structure assumed in the yolov8.yaml matches the structure of the uploaded files in Kaggle and what's assumed in the code in kaggle_notebook.ipynb.
+Ensure the file structure assumed in yolov8.yaml and the kaggle_notebook.ipynb file matches the structure of the uploaded files in Kaggle.
 Execute each cell in kaggle_notebook.ipynb sequentially.
-When executing the cells, the runs/detect directory will be created relative to the current directory you are currently inside in Kaggle.
+When executing the cells, the runs/detect directory containing the results will be created relative to the current directory you are currently inside in Kaggle.

 ## Results
 From Test Data